jimfhahn/Scopus_author_info_tool/README.md

 12. You have to manually identify the author information for those articles in error_log_doi.txt, and fill the author information into the file generated in Step 11.

 ## Code Description
+article_title_year_to_author.py: convert article information (title and publication year) to an author list with author given name, author surname, and author id.
+Developed using [elsapy Python module](https://github.com/ElsevierDev/elsapy).

+doi_to_author.py: convert article information (doi) to author lists with author given name, author surname, and author id.
+Developed using [elsapy Python module](https://github.com/ElsevierDev/elsapy).

+Author: Yuanxi Fu @yuanxiesa
+Submit issues if you have any question and comments about the code.